An aerial view of all the buildings in the Y12 National Security Complex.

 Map of the Northwestern U.S. highlighting Washington

-We’re continuing to work with the U.S. Department of Energy at the Hanford Waste Treatment Plant on one of the most challenging environmental projects in history.
-Bechtel is designing, constructing, and commissioning the world’s largest and most sophisticated radioactive waste treatment plant to stabilize plutonium byproduct waste that dates back to WWII and the Cold War.
-Our mission is twofold: safely dispose of this historical waste and ensure the safety of the Columbia River and the surrounding communities.
-In 2023, we reached a massive milestone — heating the first melter to our target 2,100 degrees Fahrenheit, marking one step closer to transforming the nuclear waste into a glass form for safe storage.
+We’re continuing to work with the U.S. Department of Energy at the Hanford Waste Treatment and Immobilization Plant on one of the most challenging environmental projects in history.
+Bechtel is designing, constructing, and commissioning the world’s largest and most sophisticated radioactive waste treatment plant to stabilize plutonium byproduct waste that dates back to World War II and the Cold War.
+Our mission is twofold: safely dispose of this historical waste and ensure the safety of the Columbia River and the surrounding communities in Washington State.
+In 2023, we achieved historic milestones—heating the first melter to our target 2,100 degrees Fahrenheit and completing the first set of test glass pours into stainless-steel storage containers, bringing the plant one step closer to transforming nuclear waste into a glass form for safe storage.

 Person wearing safety gear inspecting machinery at the Hanford Waste Treatment facility.